-Intentional goal setting for the year ahead: clarity, confidence, and purpose
+Intentional goal setting for clarity, confidence, and purpose

 - CharlotteLittlejones